DLR-MI/atme/README.md

 You can get the data for such plots from `./checkpoints/PROJECT/loss_log.csv`, by adding `D_real` and `D_fake`, as per Eqs.
 (1) and (2) in the paper.

 ### Pre-trained models
-You can find the original checkpoints, logs, and configurations, in the following links:
+You can find the original checkpoints, logs, and configurations used in the paper in the following links:

 | Dataset | Translation | Checkpoints |
 |-----| ------| -----|